-To enroll in the Humanities Honors Track, contact the Director, Dr. John Peterman, at 973-720-3030, petermanj@wpunj.edu or contact Jan Pinkston at 973-720-3776, pinkstonj@wpunj.edu.
+To enroll in the Humanities Honors Track, contact the Director, Dr. John Peterman, at 973-720-3030, petermanj@wpunj.edu.
 You must also complete the track application and submit it to the Honors College.

-About the Track Director: Dr. John Peterman got his Ph.D. in 1980 from the Pennsylvania State University.
+About the Track Director: Dr. John Peterman earned his Ph.D. in 1980 from the Pennsylvania State University.
 He is interested in ancient Greek philosophy (particularly Plato), American pragmatism (particularly Dewey).
 He teaches courses in Ancient Philosophy, Plato, Aristotle, Environmental Ethics, and Life Science Ethics.
-He coordinates the Humanities Honors track.
 He is an avid hiker and has successfully completed the New York City Marathon three times (best time: 4:15).